MK316/Coding4ET/Lessons/Ex2.md

     * Click “OK” to save.
     * Visit your Github repository and check whether the file is saved in the designated repository.

+---
+🐣 This is the end of the assignment description :-)